cferdinandi/reef-js/content/_index.md

 {{<cta for="funnel">}}

 ## Features

-- Weighs just 2.5kb minified and gzipped, with zero dependencies.
+- Weighs just 2.7kb minified and gzipped, with zero dependencies.
 - Simple templating with JavaScript strings or template literals.
-- Load it with a `<script>` element or ES module import&mdash;no command line or transpiling required.
+- Load it with a `<script>` element or ES module import&mdash;no command line or transpiling required (though you can if you want).
 - Uses DOM diffing to update only the things that have changed.
-- Has Redux/Vuex-like data stores, setters and getters baked right in.
+- Has Redux/Vuex-like data stores, with setters and getters baked right in.
+- Bundled with an optional lightweight router for single-page apps.
-- Automatically encodes markup in your data to protect you from cross-site scripting (XSS) attacks.
+- Automatically encodes and sanitizes data to help protect you from cross-site scripting (XSS) attacks.
 - Work with native JavaScript methods and browser APIs instead of custom methods and pseudo-languages.
-- Supported all the way back to IE9.
+- Compatible with all modern browsers.

 Ditch that bloated framework, and make web development fun and simple again!

 ## Why use Reef?